Krylov Subspace Recycling For Matrix Functions: Background

 \section{Background}

 In recent years there has been an interest in improving computational aspects of the Arnoldi approximation for matrix functions in order to keep up with application demands and practical computing limitations.
 A procedure for implementing restarts into the Arnoldi approximation by computing an error function using divided differences was first introduced in \cite{eiermann2006restarted}.
 In \cite{frommer2014efficient} it was shown that expressing this error function as an integral allows for a more numerically stable restart procedure based on quadrature.
 A convergence analysis was later provided in \cite{FrGuSch14}.
-A framework for treating the action of a matrix function on multiple right hand sides using \textit{block} Krylov subspace methods was derived in the PhD thesis \cite{lund2018new} and can also be found in the publications \cite{frommer2017block, frommer2020block}.
+A framework for treating the action of a matrix function on multiple right hand sides using \textit{block} Krylov subspace methods was derived in works such as \cite{frommer2017block, frommer2020block}.

 The augmented Krylov subspace methods proposed in the literature aim at treating problems where the matrix and vector remain fixed.
-One of the earlier works has developed a deflation technique which precomputes Schur vectors from the original matrix and runs a single Arnoldi cycle which orthogonalizes the Arnoldi vectors against these Schur vectors \cite{bloch2007iterative} .
-Similarly, a procedure for performing deflation between restarts of the Arnoldi process was introduced in \cite{eiermann2011deflated}.
-This allows one to avoid the computational expense of precomputing a deflation subspace from the original matrix.
-The methods in these papers are based off the \textit{Arnoldi-like} decomposition \cite{eiermann2011deflated}, and the augmented subspace can still be treated as a single Krylov subspace.
-A generalization of the Arnoldi approximation for non-augmented methods can then be used.
+One of the earlier works \cite{bloch2007iterative} has developed a deflation technique which precomputes Schur vectors from the original matrix and runs a single Arnoldi cycle which orthogonalizes the Arnoldi vectors against these Schur vectors.
+Similarly, a procedure for performing deflation between restarts of the Arnoldi process was introduced in \cite{eiermann2011deflated}, making it possible to avoid the computational expense of precomputing a deflation subspace from the original matrix.
+The methods in these papers use an \textit{Arnoldi-like} decomposition \cite{eiermann2011deflated}, arising from the fact that the augmented subspace is still a Krylov subspace.
+This means that a generalization of the Arnoldi approximation could be used \emph{in that setting}.